NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 ```
 resolve_function_declaration(decl, identifier_map):
-	if decl.name is in idenfifier_map:
+	if decl.name is in identifier_map:
 		prev_entry = identifier_map.get(decl.name)
 		if prev_entry.from_current_scope and (not prev_entry.has_linkage)
 			fail("Duplicate declaration")